ProFatXuanAll/language-model-playground/doc/source/glossary.rst

   batch size
     Number of samples in a :term:`mini-batch`.

+  BOS
+  BOS token
+  BOS tokens
+  begin-of-sentence
+  begin-of-sentence token
+  begin-of-sentence tokens
+    **BOS** token is a :term:`special token` which represent the begining of a sentence.
+    More generally, BOS token represent the begining of a given text passage.
+    BOS token is the 0th input of a :term:`language model`.
+    A language model is :term:`trained` so that when receives a BOS token it must predict the most possible token that can appear at the start of a text passage.

   checkpoint
   checkpoints
     When training :term:`language models`, we save :term:`model parameters` for later evaluation.